fairhive-labs/docs/whitepaper/tokenomics/operational-conditions/fellowship-formation-bidding.md

 The bid also clarifies how they intend to distribute the rewards and fees upon project completion, ensuring transparency for all parties involved.

+## Submission & Negotiation

+Fellowships submit their proposals to the initiator after bid preparation.

+The initiator can then review all the bids, engage in discussions, seek clarifications, and negotiate terms with one or more fellowships, ensuring the best fit for their project.

 ## Competitive Bidding & Choice

 If multiple fellowships bid for the same project, the initiator has the freedom to select the one they find most suitable.